1 million+ businesses helped. Get advice

 Maintain Critical Assets With a Preventive Maintenance Schedule

-As a maintenance method designed to keep equipment in working order, preventive maintenance can be quite the undertaking.
+As a maintenance method designed to keep equipment in working order, preventive maintenance can be quite an undertaking.
 But it’s worth the effort, particularly if you’re looking to switch from reactive maintenance, where tasks are performed after equipment failure has already occurred.
-A preventive maintenance schedule, also known as a proactive maintenance or preventative maintenance schedule, will be an invaluable tool for this transition.
-It will help you stay organized and keep track of maintenance tasks for your most critical assets.
+A preventive maintenance schedule, also known as a proactive maintenance schedule will help you stay organized and keep track of maintenance tasks for your most critical assets.

-This guide will walk you through the five steps you’ll need to create a preventive maintenance schedule that’s easy to follow and fits your business’s needs.
-And as a bonus, we’ve included a downloadable template to get you started right away.
+This guide will walk you through the five steps needed to create a preventive maintenance schedule that’s easy to follow and fits your business’s needs.
+We also have some resources to help you identify the most effective maintenance tools and technologies.

 Step 1: Prioritize assets based on criticality

-It’s a good idea to start building a preventive maintenance schedule for one or two assets, then use the results to inform your strategy for others.
-Why?
-Because tackling more initially can be overwhelming, particularly if your business maintains hundreds or even thousands of assets.
-Creating a PM schedule for just one or two assets to begin with is not only much less intimidating, but it will help you figure out what’s working and what could be improved when you create preventive maintenance schedules for other assets.
+It’s a good idea to start building a preventive maintenance schedule for one or two assets and gradually expand your program to include others.
+Making a schedule for many items upfront can be overwhelming, particularly if your business maintains hundreds or even thousands of assets.
+Knowing what’s working and what could be improved could help you create preventive maintenance schedules for other assets.

 Step 2: Gather information on critical assets to determine their maintenance needs

-Now that you know which assets you’d like to create a preventive maintenance schedule for, you’ll want to gather information on those assets.
-The original equipment manufacturer (OEM) manual is a great place to start: It will contain detailed information about your equipment’s parts, inspection frequencies, and serial numbers so that parts can easily be reordered when needed.
+Now that you know which assets you’d like to create a preventive maintenance schedule for, your next step is to gather information on each one.
+The original equipment manufacturer (OEM) manual is a great place to start.
+It will contain detailed information about your equipment’s parts, inspection frequencies, and serial numbers so that parts can easily be reordered when needed.

 Example of a time-based preventive maintenance workflow

-Usage-based preventive maintenance, which can also be described as predictive maintenance, involves scheduling maintenance tasks based on real-time usage data from equipment sensors.
+Usage-based preventive maintenance can also be described as predictive maintenance.
+It involves scheduling maintenance tasks based on real-time usage data from equipment sensors.
+A usage-based schedule presumes that wear and tear from regular usage results in issues that can be avoided via maintenance.
 Usage can be measured in hours, kilometers, flow, or temperature, to name a few examples.
 The image below shows what a usage-based preventive maintenance workflow might look like.

 Example of a usage-based preventive maintenance workflow